Kamoshiranai/DeepSES/README.md

 ## Overview

-This project implements the methods described in our paper and contains two main components:
+This project implements reparametrized noise (amplitude / frequency modulation) for SDFs for the SES as described in our paper, and is based on ... .

 1. **Training code** in Python: We use Pytorch to train a 3D convolutional neural network (CNN) to predict the SDF of the SES from the SDF of the vdW surface for molecules of different sizes.
 The model works on patches of size 64³ from the whole SDF for which we set a default resolution of 512³, but it can also be used for larger resolutions.